 Curriculum & Academics

-The core academic program is heavily based in active learning techniques such as problem based learning and simulation with didactic sessions used to ensure completeness.
+The core academic program is heavily based in active learning techniques such as problem-based learning and simulation with didactic sessions used to ensure completeness.
 The clinical training program follows the standards and guidelines as outlined by the Royal College.
 The rotations include all subspecialties in anesthesia including thoracic surgery, cardiovascular surgery with experience in transesophageal echocardiography, neurosurgery, acute and chronic pain, pediatric anesthesia, regional anesthesia and a community anesthesia experience.
-The required rotations in internal medicine include: cardiology, respirology, general medicine blocks, as well as adult and pediatric intensive care.
-We strive to have specific, frequent feedback through daily evaluations that are objective specific, written block evaluations and frequent face to face feedback sessions.
-Written, oral and simulation based assessments will help guide our residents to success.
+The required rotations in internal medicine include cardiology, respirology, general medicine blocks, as well as adult intensive care.
+We strive to have specific, frequent feedback through daily assessments that are objective specific, written block evaluations and frequent face-to-face feedback sessions.
+Written, oral and simulation-based assessments will help guide our residents to success.

 The small size of the program allows for a close relationship between the faculty and the residents.
 This has been frequently identified as one of the great strengths of our program and enables a rapid progression to independent activities for individual residents.
 While the majority of the training takes place in Sudbury, there are multiple options available for ongoing training for a variety of rotations in the following communities: Thunder Bay, Timmins, North Bay, Sault Ste.
 Marie, Huntsville and Toronto.

 Anesthesia Competency Based Medical Education